kosukeimai/MatchIt/README.md

 estimating treatment effects.
-Several matching methods are available, including nearest neighbor matching, optimal pair matching, optimal full matching, genetic matching, exact matching, coarsened exact matching, and subclassification, some of which rely on functions from other R packages.
+Several matching methods are available, including nearest neighbor matching, optimal pair matching, optimal full matching, genetic matching, exact matching, coarsened exact matching, cardinality matching, and subclassification, some of which rely on functions from other R packages.
 A variety of methods to estimate propensity scores for propensity score matching are included.
-Below is an example of the use of `MatchIt` to perform full matching and assess balance:
+Below is an example of the use of `MatchIt` to perform full matching and assess
+balance:

 ``` r
 library("MatchIt")